facenord-sud/software-composition/README.md

 > A DSL for interacting with [DICTŌ](http://scg.unibe.ch/dicto/index.php)

 ## Goal
-The goal of this project is to build a Scala DSL which interact with DICTŌ.
+The goal of this project is to build a Scala DSL which interact with DICTŌ and integrated with JUnit.
 A Scala DSL provide the advantage to can be used in every Scala and Java projects.
 So using DICTŌ will become really easy.

-An other advantage is to provide smart autocompletion in almost every plateform
+An other advantage is to provide smart autocompletion in almost every IDE or text editors

 ## Organization
 All the files for the Scala library are under `src/main/scala`.
-The tests are not accuarte any more and will be updated soon.

-In the package `examples` you can have a look at a simple code which generate and print the DICTŌ code to the console.
+Files in packages `examples` and `tools` are not accurate anymore, but can be run with: `sbt run`.
+See Usage for more infos.
+And refer to comments in the files to know what they are doing.

+The test in the folder `src/test/scala/ExampleTest.scala` is for demonstration only.
+It shows how the results from DICTŌ are used and integrated with JUnit 4.
+For now, it do not really interact with DICTŌ, but it use an example file located in: `src/main/resources`.

 ## Usage

 1. If not already done, install [sbt](http://www.scala-sbt.org) (`brew install sbt` on OS X)
 2. Clone this repo
 3. From the root of this repo, run sbt: `sbt`
-4. To run the example: `run`
+4. To run the example test: `test`

 ## Future work
 The next steps will to generate the DSL from the DICTO specifications and to interact with the Small-talk engine.
-After that it is neede to provide a way to easely integrate in a Java or Scala project.
-The best way would probably to create a Maven dependecie

-## TODO

-TODO!!!
+An other point is to think about a way to distribute it.
+Actually a JAR is available.